Use this guide to find out how to save money and do finance in Spain in 2022, if you are thinking about becoming an expat, or are living in Spain.

 It takes a couple of weeks to get your bank account sorted and for you to receive your bank card(s).
 The main difference between the Spanish banks and British ones is that they’re only open in the morning, usually 8.30am – 2pm.

 Step One – Book an Appointment and Check Whether You’ll Need To Bring a “Certificado De No residente”

 There are many banks in Spain, the main ones are:

 Once you have chosen which bank you’re going to visit, it’s important to remember that you’re going to need a good understanding of Spanish to be able to talk to the advisor.
 However alot of the Spanish banks have staff members who speak English.

 If you don’t know much Spanish, see if there is someone who does who can go with you.
 If you don’t, you may miss out on some really good deals.

 Unless you are already a Spanish resident, you will have to open a Spanish bank account as a non-resident.
 Make sure the first question you ask when making an appointment at your chosen bank is ¿Tengo que presentar un certificado de no residente?” which means, “Do I have to present a non-resident letter?”
 If they say no, that will save you loads of hassle.

 (This certifciate is basically a letter from the local Police Station which states that they have seen your passport, that it’s valid and that you’re not currently a resident.
-However, because the Spanish system is a little flawed, the responsibilities of the local police vary, seemingly at random, don’t be surprised if you’re told to go to another station to get your letter.
+However, because the Spanish system is a little flawed, the responsibilities of the local police vary, seemingly at random.
+So don’t be surprised if you’re told to go to another station to get your letter.
 Oh and it’ll take 10 to 12 days to receive, too.
 So best avoided altogether if you can.)